osrf-migration/ign-fuel-tools-wiki/Home.md

 ### Resource versioning

-The docs in Girder don't mention resource versioning but in a meeting with TRI a Girder member said that it was an internal feature of Girder that wasn't published yet. **Andy to do some research on this as it may be a deal breaker**.
+The docs in Girder don't mention resource versioning but in a meeting with TRI a Girder member said that it was an internal feature that wasn't published yet. **Andy to do some research on this as it may be a deal breaker**.